-There are tons of sales management resources that could help you become a sales manager.
+There is no shortage of sales management resources that can help you become a sales manager.
 The most effective resources are training resources that focus on helping you develop the skills you’ll need to become an effective sales manager.
-The most effective programs specialize in various sales skills and focus on the industry you’re selling in.
+The most beneficial programs specialize in various sales skills and focus on the industry you’re selling in.

-Here are a few training resources you should consider to help you become a sales manager:
+Here are three training resources to consider to help you become a sales manager:

 - The Sales Pro: The Sales Pro offers online and in-person training.
-You can learn things like how to master a sales pitch or how to become a sales leader.
+You can learn things such as how to master a sales pitch or how to become a sales leader.
 They will even work with you to customize training courses for your company.

 Sales managers have a mix of skills that include a balance of leadership and coaching.
 Leadership qualities are those inspirational traits that can move entire teams to crush their sales goals.
 They’re able to bring team morale up and foster a team or sales culture that fosters high performance.
 Sales leaders are visionaries who can inspire teams to make sales goals a reality.

-On the other hand, great sales managers are great coaches.
+On the other hand, great sales managers are also the best coaches.
 Coaches are detail-oriented and focused on results.
-They know how to create reports showing where sales are increasing or reports that show how much time reps spend on the phone during the awareness phase of the sales pipeline.
-With this type of information, sales managers can offer specific feedback to individuals on their teams, making them higher performing and more significant contributors.
+They know how to create reports showing where sales are increasing or ones that indicate how much time reps spend on the phone during the awareness phase of the sales pipeline.
+With this type of information, effective sales managers can offer specific feedback to individuals on their teams, improving their performance.